 1 Common Mission: Promote, support, and develop educator and student performance.

-For over 20 years, the Powerful Learning Conference focuses on supporting educators in implementing effective, evidence-based practices in Missouri's public schools with the goal of improved student learning for every student in every school.
+For more than 20 years, the Powerful Learning Conference focuses on supporting educators in implementing effective, evidence-based practices in Missouri's public schools with the goal of improved student learning for every student in every school.

 How to Register

 Conference Brochure - Learn more about this outstanding professional learning opportunity with this brochure

 Conference Registration - Registration is now open!
 To register go to this site and follow directions carefully.
 The early bird rate is $225 and will run through December 16, 2023.
 From December 17 to January 24, the regular registration rate is $275.
 Any registration received after January 24 will be considered an on-site registration for $325.

 Lodging - The conference is being held on January 29-30, 2024 at:

 Participants are responsible for making their own room reservations.
 A block of rooms at the discounted rate of $110.25 per night has been reserved for the Powerful Learning Conference.
 A tax exemption letter must be provided to the hotel in order to receive this rate.
 Based upon availability, this rate is available until January 2, 2024.